 Care & Treatment

-Never change or stop taking your medication without first checking with your healthcare professional.
+Never change or stop taking your medication without first checking with your healthcare provider.

 People who are no longer getting relief from medications, or are having serious side effects from the drugs, may benefit from surgery known as deep brain stimulation (DBS).
-During the surgery, a surgeon implants a device similar to a pacemaker under the patient’s collar bone.
-The device sends electrical signals to affected parts of the brain.
+During the surgery, a surgeon places wires into a part of the brain that helps control movement.
+The wires are attached to a small device, similar to a pacemaker, that is implanted under the skin near the collarbone.
+The device sends electrical signals to the brain to reduce abnormal movements.

 Posted: March 2012